cooking methods

 Troubleshooting:

-- Too much smoke?
-Your heat is too high, or you’re using an oil with a low smoke point.
+• Too much smoke?
+High pan heat or the use of oil with a low smoke point characterizes your situation.

 Grilling